TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-14-attack-of-the-zip.md

   - windows
 thumbnail_src: assets/thumbnail.jpg
 tocOptions: '{"tags":["h2","h3","h4"]}'
----
+preamble: |
   *Last month, I designed a CTF challenge involving zip file attacks.
 This post is a collection of the techniques, insights, and notes I've gathered.
 I've also uploaded the challenge on [GitHub](https://github.com/TrebledJ/attack-of-the-zip) along with a simplified playground.*
 ---

 Zip files are *everywhere* in our daily lives, seamlessly integrated into our personal, academic, and professional environments.
 From Java apps to Microsoft Office documents, zip files have become an indispensable tool.